-Natural Language Processing, otherwise known as NLP, is the technology behind Siri, autocorrect, chatbots, and Google Suggest.
-It's what helps you translate text, filter spam, and detect fake news.
-In short, it's the technology that allows a machine to understand and process human language.
+Natural language processing, otherwise known as NLP, is the technology behind Siri, autocorrect, chatbots, and Google Translate.
+It’s what helps you translate text, filter spam, and detect fake news.
+In short, this technology allows a machine to understand and process human language.

-In Part 1 of this course, we will explore how to preprocess text data and get it ready for further processing.
+In Part 1 of this course, we will explore how to preprocess text data and prepare it for further exploitation by a computer.

 In Part 2, we will explore a text vectorization technique called bag-of-words and solve text classification problems such as sentiment analysis.

-In Part 3, you will learn another vectorization technique called word embeddings and apply it to text exploration.
+In Part 3, you will learn a more powerful vectorization technique called word embeddings and apply it to infer meaning from a text.

-By the end of the course, you will have a basic understanding of how NLP models work and how you can use them in machine learning projects.
-You will also be introduced to the spaCy 2.3 and NLTK 3.5 libraries in Python 3.8!
+Once you complete this course, you will have a basic understanding of how NLP models work and how to use them in machine-learning projects.
+We will also introduce you to the spaCy 3.4, scikit-learn 1.1, and NLTK 3.7 libraries in Python 3.10.